MarcoWorms/asciiD/README.md

 v0.0.2 - 20/01/2016
 -Cells now have independent colors, you can use the css standard you like (name, hexadecimal or RGB)

+v0.0.3 - 22/01/2016
+-deltaTime is now sent to update(), print() function was added to print text.

 ------------------